A voice for Kentucky’s Young People

 We Are...

-young people co-creating more just, democratic Kentucky schools and communities as research, policy and advocacy partners.
+young people co-creating more just, democratic Kentucky schools and communities as education research, policy, and storytelling partners.

 01